nicoleorzan/P1.2_seed/readme.md

   - tutorial: Basic Examples of Parallel Programming
   - exercise session (mandatory for MHPC students)

-  NOTE x DSSC: today assignment is the implementation of the PI approximation using MPI.
+  ASSIGNMENT x DSSC: today assignment is the implementation of the PI approximation using MPI.
   The exercise was presented in class and schematically described on [today slides].
   The serial code is included in the hands-on folder.